kizniche/Mycodo/mycodo-manual.rst

 -  0-100% humidity readings with 1% (10-90% RH) and 3% (0-10% RH and
    90-100% RH) accuracy
--  -20 to 80°C temperature readings ±0.1°C typical accuracy
+-  -20 °C to 80 °C temperature readings ±0.1 °C typical accuracy
 -  3.5 to 5.5V power and I/O
 -  10 mA max current use during conversion (while requesting data)
 -  No more than 0.5 Hz sampling rate (once every 2 seconds)